 - Vision problems

 Your doctor will tell you how to take care of your eyes well after the operation, to avoid any side effects.
 You must also ensure that you finish the antibiotic treatments as per the doctor’s prescription to prevent any infections.

 You must take good care of your eyes so that you can continue to enjoy good vision for as long as you possibly can.
-Conditions such as keratoconus, which we have discussed in detail above, can rob you of your vision.
-You must, therefore, ensure that you see an eye specialist to check for any signs of diseases.
-Florida Eye Specialists and Cataract Institute are here to help.
-We have highly qualified specialists who will take care of you.
-We have the experience, having started operations in 1981, and use the latest technology to ensure that you get the best treatment.
+Conditions such as keratoconus can rob you of your vision and lead to the need for more drastic treatment plans if not detected early.
+Florida Eye Specialists and Cataract Institute is here to help.
+We have highly qualified cornea specialists who have the experience and training needed to treat this condition.